Haiyang-W/haiyang-w.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Haiyang Wang (汪海洋), the final year Ph.D at Peking University, advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
-Before starting Ph.D., I completed my undergraduate studies at Zhiyuan College in Shanghai Jiaotong University.
+I'm Haiyang Wang (汪海洋), the 5-th year Ph.D at Peking University (PKU), advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
+Before starting Ph.D., I received my bachelor’s degree from the Zhiyuan College in Shanghai Jiaotong University (SJTU).

-My main research area lies in studying foundation models, such as **architecture design** and **unified modeling**.
+My research interests focus on machine learning and computer vision, particularly in exploring machine learning for AGI.
+This includes fundamental neural network architecture designing, large language modeling, unified visual modeling, multi-modal understanding, and other topics related to foundation models.

 Here are several research areas I worked on:
 * Designing neural network architecture of foundation models.
-* Unified computation framework for visual modeling.
+* Unified computation framework for general visual modeling.
 * 3D perception (Lidar + Camera) in autonomous driving.

 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail.